 The tower is hard to miss in the vast forest, standing 165ft tall and 1,040 ft above sea level.

 This Gothic Revival-style home is known for its distinct pink exterior and is a National Historic Landmark.
-It is beyond quaint and charming, both inside and out, with beautifully appointed rooms offering a glimpse of life in the Victorian era.
+This Woodstock, CT, attraction is beyond quaint and charming, both inside and out, with beautifully appointed rooms offering a glimpse of the high life in the Victorian era.

 Looking for a way to release tension?